aspnet4you/AzureKeyVault/README.md

 # AzureKeyVault
-Sample code for the Azure Key Vault
+Sample code for the Azure Key Vault to demonestrate digital signature, encrypt/decrypt, key wrapping, secret management, encrypted secret management and more.
+Thanks to @stephenhaunts for sharring the code.
+This repo is cloned and modified for simplicity.
+Client authentication is changed from client secret to client certificate.
+Original code can be found at https://github.com/stephenhaunts/AzureKeyVault.